bhuwanshrestha1/Projects/fleet_carrier_assignment/QUICKSTART.md

 **Use Case**: See what each vehicle is delivering

 **Steps**:
-1. Go to **Inventory → Vehicle Assignments**
+1. Go to **Inventory → Vehicle Assignments → Vehicle Assignments**
 2. Click **Group By** → **Vehicle**
 3. See all assignments grouped by vehicle
-4. Expand each vehicle to see deliveries
+4. Expand each vehicle to see all assignment records
+5. Click on an assignment to see:
+   - **Delivery Orders** tab: All deliveries in this assignment
+   - **Products** tab: Complete product list across all deliveries
+   - Utilization metrics

 ---